tris/youtube_exporter/README.md

 The video ID is the 11-character identifier from YouTube URLs (e.g., `yv2RtoIMNzA` from `https://www.youtube.com/watch?v=yv2RtoIMNzA`).

-### Channel Metrics
+### Channel metrics

-To scrape metrics for an entire YouTube channel, make a request to `/scrape` with the channel ID:
+To scrape metrics for an entire channel, make a request to `/scrape` with the channel ID:

 ```bash
 curl "http://localhost:9473/scrape?channel=..."